Chipknip: History

-Pilot
+1995-1996: Pilot in Arnhem

 The Chipknip started as a pilot project by Interpay in the city of Arnhem on 26 October 1995.

 Wim Duisenberg, then president of De Nederlandsche Bank which is the central bank of The Netherlands called the Chipknip a "more or less revolutionary development".
 The city of Arnhem was chosen because it was most representative of The Netherlands as a whole in market research.
 Professor George Hendrikse and Henk de Vries noted that the representativeness may be questioned because the Postbank was a major employer in Arnhem, which might have favored adoption.

 The payment limit was set at 35 Guilders.

 M. Roos, the director of the Centraal Bureau Levensmiddelenhandel said in NRC Handelsblad that the Chipknip was already outdated at its introduction and should not be used.
 Companies that were part of Vendex or Ahold did not join the pilot.
 Interpay director Stolwijk was surprised by this since they changed their opinion in a few days.

-Countrywide
+1996-2007: Countrywide usage

 As of January 2000, there were 12.500.000 cards in circulation.

 Intellect CEO Graeme Inchley said in August 1996 that 2500 devices were ordered at their company for initial deployment.

 Banks advised using the Chipknip for payments up to 35 Guilders and PIN for payments up to 100 Guilders.

 In March 1996, Rabobank released their Smartfone to deposit money on the Chipknip from home, which cost 300 Guilders.
 In October 1996, Rabobank announced that they planned to make their Chipknip usable for internet payments.
 They ordered a million Chipknip readers from the company Datelnet from 's-Hertogenbosch and planned to release it in the first months of 1997.
 Using the so-called Chipknipper the balance could be read, the card could be locked and money could be deposited using a phone line.
 Once the card was locked, it could only be unlocked at a loading station.

 The countrywide deployment started at the end of the summer of 1996, a year earlier than originally planned.

 NRC Handelsblad noted in November 1996 that The Netherlands was an early adopter of electronic payments and that it was mainly beneficial for the banks themselves.
 The Royal Dutch Mint criticized the Chipknip for the aggressive marketing, forcing large transaction fees upon small and medium enterprises.

 As of 1997, over 30.000 VeriFone Smart Card systems have been installed by the Rabobank for the Chipknip.